machaao/machaao-samples/index.rst

 What is MessengerX?
 (Draft v0.1.0)
 =============================================================================
-MessengerX.io aims to aid developers in building and monetizing deeply personalized messaging apps.
+Our mission is to aid developers looking to build and monetize deeply personalized messaging experiences.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %